 Jaakko Kuorikoski (b.
-1977), professor of social and moral philosophy, has an exceptionally large amount of citations for a philosopher.
+1977) has an exceptionally large amount of citations for a philosopher.
 And for two reasons: he often co-authors articles, and he tries to keep his philosophy of science at a sufficiently practical level to make it useful to the disciplines in question.

 Kuorikoski’s philosophy of science has a strict naturalistic perspective.
 He believes that the philosophy of science should be closely related to the empirical discipline under examination, and that naturalistic philosophy of science can yield better results than a conceptual analysis which follows the intuitions of the philosopher.